Student Assistance Services

-Student Assistance Services promotes a student-centric approach and culture of care when providing services within an ombuds framework of informality, neutrality, independence and confidentiality (with some exceptions).
+Student Assistance Services promotes a student-centric approach and culture of care when providing services within a framework of informality, neutrality, independence and confidentiality (with some exceptions).

 Scope of Services

-- Conducts an individualized review of a student’s record through use of the University’s student record system to obtain an overview of the student’s enrollment, academic history and program of study.
+- Conducts an individualized review of a student’s record through the use of the University’s student record system to obtain an overview of the student’s enrollment, academic history, and program of study.

-- Maintains confidentiality unless there is knowledge of a potential substantial risk or threat of harm to self or others or a potential violation of a law or University policy.
+- Maintains confidentiality unless there is knowledge of a potentially substantial risk or threat of harm to self or others or a potential violation of a law or University policy.